RSMKode/ies-abastos-erasmus/src/content/projects/en/proyecto-ejemplo.md

 ---
 author: IES Abastos
-title: Example project
+title: Example Project in English
-description: This is an example of a project
+description: This is an example of a project in english
 date: 2024-05-10T15:57:00.000Z
 web: www.ejemplo.com
 type: project_ka1
-tag: tag_escolar
+sector: sector_escolar
 inProgress: true
 ---

+## Example Project in english